TUDelft-IN4303-2014/assignments/milestone1-editor/day2.md

 This requires you to specify the start symbol that is used by the editor in the main editor description `editor/MiniJava.main.esv`.
 Of course, this should also be a start symbol in your syntax definition.
-You can test the editor by opening a MiniJava program.
+You can test the editor by first building your project and opening a MiniJava program.
+In Eclipse, you build a project by chosing *Build Project* from the *Project* menu or by pressing the corresponding keyboard shortcut.
+When you later rebuild your project, any open MiniJava editor is updated to the new version you just built.

 You can also use *Show AST* in the editor's *Transform* menu to test your abstract syntax definition interactively.
 While you change a MiniJava program in the editor, its corresponding AST is updated automatically.